jonasoesch/p9/paper.md

 ![\label{experiment-charttypes}](/Users/jonas/Desktop/P9/bericht/img/experiment-charttypes.png)

 Previous studies have found that the majority of people are unable to correctly interpret complex visualizations.
-(TODO:source) According to these authors, the "safe" visualizations are bar charts, line charts, scatterplots and maps (>>see visualization literacy) This finding is supported by our analysis of narrative visualization who also almost exclusively use these simpler visualizations (>>Perception-oriented classificationl) As we did not want participants to fail because they were unable to read the individual  charts, we have decided to limit the experiment to line charts and stacked area charts.
-In our pilot studies, these chart types have been "safe", even though the stacked area chart posed problems to some of the participants in the experiment (>> see Results).
+(TODO:source) According to these authors, the "safe" visualizations are bar charts, line charts, scatterplots and maps (see section [-@sec:vis-literacy]).
+This finding is supported by our analysis of narrative visualization in section [-@sec:corpus-analysis] who also almost exclusively use these simpler visualizations As we did not want participants to fail because they were unable to read the individual  charts, we have decided to limit the experiment to line charts and stacked area charts.
+In our pilot studies, these chart types have been "safe", even though the stacked area chart posed problems to some of the participants in the experiment (see [-@sec:experiment-results]).
 One chart type that was excluded based on pilot data was the *slope chart*. (see \ref{experiment-charttypes} )

 ### Reader-controlled animation